FAQ

 AEUs live alongside your existing contracts.
 A shipper must already have a contract with you to purchase an AEU on your services.
 Laneway reinforces carrier-shipper relationships — it aligns incentives through a separate, transparent price for the space component on top of the contract you've already negotiated.
 Your terms, and commercial relationships stay exactly as they are.

-Nothing changes about how shippers book with you.
 A shipper purchases an AEU through Laneway, then attaches the AEU code to your existing contract booking process.
 Your system recognizes the code and attaches the loading guarantee.
 The booking itself flows through your existing processes — Laneway just adds a reservation layer on top.

 You control the initial AEU price and the supply of available reservations.
 If space becomes scarce, you raise primary AEU prices accordingly.
-Laneway doesn't set rates — you do.
+Laneway doesn't set prices — you do.
 On the secondary market (shipper-to-shipper resales), prices are set by supply and demand, but the carrier always controls the tap.

 Concerns